iamrikie/API-for-Car-Parking/README.md

 The API also includes endpoints to manage vehicles and parking start/stop events, enabling users to easily track their parking activities.
 The database structure is well defined and documented, providing a robust foundation for the API.</p>

 <br><br>
+## I will cover
+- DB structure
+- User registration and login
+- Profile and password management
+- Non-public endpoints Auth protection by Laravel Sanctum
+- Managing vehicles and parking start/stop events
+- <b><i>I will also write automated PHPUnit tests and generate the documentation for my API.</i></b>

+<br><br>
 ### Getting Started
 Follow the steps below to set up the project on your local machine.